 Aris has 30+ years of IT experience and earned a BS in Cybersecurity from Utica College, Utica, NY while working full time.
 He has provided editing skills for Professor Nichols for 10 years now.
 His approach is all encompassing, as opposed to strict grammar rules.
 Reading ease, topic flow, clarity, and being succinct are the focus.

 Kurt Barnhart, Ph.D.
-(Associate Dean & Foreword to 1st Edition)
+(Foreword To 1st Edition)

 Dr. Barnhart is Professor and currently the Associate Dean of Research at Kansas State University Salina.
 In addition, he established and serves as the executive director of the Applied Aviation Research Center.
 He oversees the Unmanned Aerial Systems program office.
 Dr. Barnhart previously served as the Head of the Aviation Department at Kansas State University.

 Dr. Barnhart is a member of the graduate faculty at K-State.
-He is eminently qualified with 1) a commercial pilot certificate with instrument, multi-engine, seaplane, and glider ratings; 2) a certified flight instructor with instrument and multi-engine ratings; 3) an airframe and power plant certificate with inspection authorization.
+He is eminently qualified with: 1) a commercial pilot certificate with instrument, multi-engine, seaplane and glider ratings; 2) a certified flight instructor with instrument and multi-engine ratings; 3) an airframe and power plant certificate with inspection authorization.

 Dr Barnhart’s educational pedigree is outstanding: an A.S. in Aviation Maintenance Technology from Vincennes University, a B.S. in aviation administration from Purdue University, an MBAA from Embry-Riddle Aeronautical University, and a Ph.D. in educational administration from Indiana State University.

-Dr. Barnhart’s Research agenda is focused on aviation psychology and Human Factors as well as the integration of Unmanned Aircraft Systems into the National Airspace System.
+Dr. Barnhart’s Research agenda is focused in aviation psychology and Human Factors as well as the integration of Unmanned Aircraft Systems into the National Airspace System.
 His industry experience includes work as a R&D inspector with Rolls Royce Engine Company where he worked on the RQ-4 Unmanned Reconnaissance Aircraft development program, as well as serving as an aircraft systems instructor for American Trans-Air airlines.
 Formerly, Dr. Barnhart was an Associate Professor and Acting Department Chair of the Aerospace Technology at Indiana State University where he was responsible for teaching flight and upper division administrative classes.
-Courses taught include Aviation Risk Analysis, Citation II Ground School, King Air 200 Flight, Air Navigation, Air Transportation, Instrument Ground School, and many others.
+Courses taught include Aviation Risk Analysis, Citation II Ground School, King Air 200 Flight, Air Navigation, Air Transportation, Instrument Ground School and many others.

 CPT John-Paul Hood USA (Co-Author)

 CPT John-Paul Hood is a researcher focused on the development of future counter unmanned aircraft technologies, theories and best practices for both government and civilian applications.
 CPT Hood has commanded in the US Army Field Artillery with a background specializing in the coordination and delivery of conventional / smart munitions as well as achieving desired battlefield effects through the integration of lethal and non-lethal assets.
-CPT Hood holds a BS in Geospatial Information Systems from the United States Military Academy, West Point NY, and a Professional Masters in Technology UAS from Kansas State University.
+CPT Hood holds a BS in Geospatial Information Systems from the United States Military Academy, West Point NY and a Professional Masters in Technology UAS (expected 2019) from Kansas State University.